 - Sleeper Hit: Was very well received by critics and had enough viewers to get a second season, despite almost no advertising from Netflix.

 - Win Back the Crowd: After the first season finale wrapped up most of the story, the only Sequel Hook felt like a major Ass Pull to many.
 Because of this, many felt it was better as a stand alone miniseries rather than a show with multiple seasons.
 The season two trailer was very well received, and proved that the Rayburn's story was far from over.
 The season itself also makes much more clear that John was meant to be an Unreliable Narrator in the first season and we're supposed to find all the Rayburns unlikable and unworthy of our sympathy.

 For the video game

-- Game Breaker: Almost every monster with only melee attacks will be successfully frozen in place if the player figures to jump on any object higher than ground level.
+- Game-Breaker: Almost every monster with melee attacks only will be successfully frozen in place if the player figures to jump on any object higher than ground level.
 After that, the monster won't even attempt to get out of your line of sight when shot.
-The entirety of the game can be completed without a single heal if this bug is used.
+The entirety of the game can be completed without a single wound if this bug is used.

 - Narm: A lot.
 Some examples also double as narm charm.

 - Special Effect Failure: Jim's lack of jumping and crouching animations can be spotted on the very first level, in the only mirror present in the game.